TMJ & TMD Treatment in Paris TX

 - Clicking or popping sounds in the jaw joint

-- Persistent earaches, sometimes mistaken for inner ear infection
+- Persistent earaches, sometimes mistaken for an inner ear infection

 These symptoms may reveal other serious problems, so it’s important to find a dental specialist who is familiar with all the symptoms, causes, and treatment options for TMD.
 Jaw pain or clicking in the joints while chewing or speaking are common symptoms of TMD.